Data fusion offers various benefits for AEB scenarios. You can find more about this topic on the corresponding page.

 - Embedded Mode: High formal requirements, need for prototyping, high testing effort

 When applying the model, it should be considered that the presented example contains complex algorithmic software, as opposed to comparatively simple consumer software for web or desktop applications.
 The number of lines of code tends to be low, but due to their content and process requirements, and thus the effort required to write these lines is very high.
 For this reason, the class "Embedded mode" is assumed for the sample calculation.

-A personnel cost estimate can then be used to calculate the financial expense.
+A personnel cost estimation can then be used to calculate the financial expense.
 We openly disclose the calculation method.

 Development costs in comparison

-The two aforementioned development approaches are very different in terms of workflow:
+The two mentioned development approaches are very different in terms of workflow:

-For project-driven software development all required code is generated during the project.
+For the project approach, all required code is generated during the project.
 This also includes all iterations for troubleshooting and improvement, which implies a high workload and a long implementation time.
-For reasons of transparency, we show the results from the COCOMO calculation for the highest complexity class “Embedded Mode” as well as for the medium complexity class “Semi-detached Mode”.
+Therefore we only show the results from the COCOMO calculation for the highest complexity class “Embedded Mode”.